- Home

 There are three simple ways to protect potted plants during the cold, winter months.
 Move.
 Cover.
 Mulch.

-It’s worth keeping this in mind at the very start of the winter.
-But, even as we enter March and the final frosts play out across the country, these three simple tricks will safeguard tender perennials and evergreens.
+It’s worth keeping this in mind at the very start of the winter and these three simple tricks will safeguard tender perennials and evergreens.

 There are many outdoor plants that will need to be moved under cover or indoors over the winter.